How to learn French fast and become fluent

 Proven step by step method

 Do you look at people who have become fluent in French and wonder how they did it?
 If yes, keep reading.
 How do some people become fluent in French?
 How can *you* become fluent in French too?
-This article will give you the exact step by step method that I use with my coaching students in the Fast Road to Fluency.
+This article will give you the exact step by step method that I use with my coaching clients.
 It isn't the only way to achieve fluency, but it is the method that works the best, in my experience.
 I have developed this method over the years as I was teaching French to students in different settings.
 It is based on the latest research about language learning and follows the guidelines of the Common European Framework of Reference for Languages(CEFRL), which is the foundational document that gives directions for language teaching in the 21st century.

 1- For obvious reasons, it's very difficult to learn French entirely on your own, so, if you're not going to have a coach, you need to at least find someone that you can talk to in French.
 It could be a language partner or a study buddy.